#TeenMomOG Maci Bookout Shares Cute Clip Of Kids After Revealing Adoption Plans

-Maci Bookout and Taylor McKinney may have their hands full with three kids but that isn’t stopping the Teen Mom OG couple from considering a possible addition to their family.
+Maci Bookout and Taylor McKinney may have their hands full with three kids, but that isn’t stopping the Teen Mom OG couple from considering a possible addition to their family.

 As the pair continues to star on new episodes of the second half of Teen Mom OG Season 6, Bookout and McKinney are keeping fans in the loop with their kids’ day-to-day activities as well as their plans to expand their brood.